LutherCS/aads-class-pub/notes/b_tree.md

 ## B-Tree Insert

-* Find a **node** where the new item belongs
+* Find a **leaf node** where the new item belongs
-* If the node is a leaf and there is room in that node, insert an item
+* If there is room in that node, insert an item
-* If the node is a leaf that has reached its capacity, split
+* If the node has reached its capacity, split at median item
   * Promote median item to the parent (recursively)
+  * All smaller items become left node
   * All greater items become right node
-* If the node is not a leaf, call insert on the subtree
-  * Watch for promoted items
-  * Split, if necessary

 ### B-Tree Insert.
 Tree to build